blurrycontour/zuul-gerrit/doc/source/admin/components.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The executor runs playbooks in one of two execution contexts depending
-on whether the project containing the playbook is a *config project*
+on whether the project containing the playbook is a
-or an *untrusted project*.
-If the playbook is in a *config project*,
+:term:`config-project` or an :term:`untrusted-project`.
+If the
-the executor runs the playbook in the *trusted* execution context,
+playbook is in a config project, the executor runs the playbook in the
-otherwise, it is run in the *untrusted* execution context.
+*trusted* execution context, otherwise, it is run in the *untrusted*
+execution context.

 Both execution contexts use `bubblewrap`_ to create a namespace to
 ensure that playbook executions are isolated and are unable to access